Marcus Lattimore

-Marcus Lattimore (born October 29, 1991) is a former American football running back.
-He played college football at South Carolina, where he holds the career record for rushing touchdowns (38).
-He rushed for 1,197 yards as a starter during his freshman year.
+Marcus Lattimore (born October 29, 1991) is an American former professional football player who was a running back for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, where he holds the career record for rushing touchdowns (38).
+He rushed for 1,197 yards as a starter during his freshman year, earning All-American honors.
 His sophomore and junior years were truncated by severe knee injuries.
-He opted to forgo his senior year and was drafted by the San Francisco 49ers in the fourth round of the 2013 NFL Draft.
+He opted to forgo his senior year and was selected by San Francisco in the fourth round of the 2013 NFL draft.
 He never played a game for the 49ers and retired from playing football at the age of 23.
 In 2016, he was named head football coach at Heathwood Hall prep school in Columbia, South Carolina.
 He served as the Director of Player Development for the South Carolina Gamecocks from 2018 to 2019.

-Early years
+Early life

 Lattimore was born in Duncan, South Carolina.
 He attended Florence Chapel Middle School and James F. Byrnes High School in Duncan, and played high school football for the Byrnes Rebels.
 One of the most decorated players in South Carolina high school football history, Lattimore was ESPN RISE National High School Junior Football Player of the Year in 2008.
 In his senior year, he earned USA Today high school All-American honors, was named South Carolina's Mr. Football, and played in the 2010 U.S. Army All-American Bowl.
 He chose South Carolina over Auburn on National Signing Day.